 Things to do in Lisbon in the rain

-Fado is the traditional Portuguese music; a slow-paced song accompanied by various instruments.
+Fado is traditional Portuguese music; a slow-paced song accompanied by various instruments.
 If you’re visiting Lisbon in winter and want something to do in the rain, try a Fado concert.
-You can purchase Fado tickets here.

 Museu do Fado

-The MAAT is housed in a contemporary building and it is a collection of Lisbon’s art, architecture and technology.
-It’s a compelling exhibition of these three subjects, and focuses on the link between them.
-It has a variety of permanent and temporary exhibitions, and is one of the best museums in the city.
+The MAAT is housed in a contemporary building and it is a technology, architecture and art museum.
+It’s a compelling exhibition of these three subjects and focuses on the link between them.
+It has a variety of permanent and temporary exhibitions and is one of the best museums in the city.

 National Museum of Natural History and Science

 Another must-visit is Portugal’s biggest museum focusing on the natural sciences.
 The National Museum of Natural History and Science has been a place of education since the 17th century.
-On site are various exhibitions about Portuguese and global nature and scientific endevaours.
+On-site are various exhibitions about Portuguese and global nature and scientific endeavours.